 While SPV is an essential technology for all blockchains and digital assets, there are still limitations.

 In the long run, even Bitcoin SPV clients will hit a data bottleneck for mobile devices.
 If Bitcoin is to remain a global means of exchange and store of value, it must remain accessible from mobile devices for many centuries to come.
 Bottlenecks in the distant future are still bottlenecks.

 In the short run, Bitcoin SPV clients still require a sufficiently large amount of hard drive space and memory that simple electronic devices cannot host a client.
 This prohibits Bitcoin and other blockchains from integrating with the Internet Of Things (IoT).
 If small devices, like barcode scanners and point-of-sale devices, can’t host blockchain SPV clients, than it’s hard to imagine how blockchain can truly scale and integrate into the future IoT.

 Further, the data parameters mentioned above don’t hold true for all blockchains.
-For instance, the block headers for Zcash and all Zcash forks, including Komodo and all Smart Chains launched with Komodo’s Antara Framework, are more than 80 bytes.
+For instance, the block headers for Zcash and all Zcash forks, including Komodo and all Smart Chains launched on Komodo’s multi-chain network, are more than 80 bytes.
 Block headers on these chains are just under 2 KB, roughly 25 times more data than block headers on the BTC chain.

-This means that some blockchains, including Komodo, and all Antara Smart Chains, run the risk of hitting a data bottleneck much sooner than do Bitcoin or ordinary Bitcoin forks.
+This means that some blockchains, including the KMD blockchain, and all Smart Chains, run the risk of hitting a data bottleneck much sooner than do Bitcoin or ordinary Bitcoin forks.

 Or at least they did, until last week when Komodo’s Lead Developer James ‘jl777’ Lee developed nSPV— a light client for blockchains that is up to one-thousand times more efficient than existing SPV methods.